 Research

-Dr. Lancaster and members of the AIR research team are investigating several ongoing projects that address key breakdown areas in the aged immune response.
+Dr. Lancaster and members of the Aging and Immune Restoration Lab are investigating several ongoing projects that address key breakdown areas in the aged immune response.

 Lymph node stromal support of naive T cells

-The immune response against novel pathogens relies on the cohort of naive T cells maintained in the T cell population.
+The immune response against novel pathogens relies on the cohort of naive T cells maintained in the T-cell population.
 With age, the proportion of naive T cells declines dramatically, though the forces driving this change are unclear.

-Structural cells, known as stroma, reside in the lymph nodes and are known to be important in maintaining naive T cell survival.
-The organization and composition of lymph node stroma changes with age, though the impact of these changes on naive T cell maintenance is not yet determined.
-Our goal is to understand the mechanisms driving altered organization and function of lymph node stroma, to identify means to improve naive T cell numbers with age.
+Structural cells, known as stroma, reside in the lymph nodes and are known to be important in maintaining naive T-cell survival.
+The organization and composition of lymph node stroma changes with age, though the impact of these changes on naive T-cell maintenance is not yet determined.
+Our goal is to understand the mechanisms driving altered organization and function of lymph node stroma to identify means to improve naive T cell numbers with age.

 Impaired germinal center production during elderly immunization